"The Korean classes are going well and I am enjoying working with Susie. She is very patient and flexible, and I really appreciate that."

 These Korean lessons are more general in nature and are targeted at students who have a whole range of different needs.
 While all beginners level students can expect to cover Survival Korean—required for short visits to a country where English may not be spoken and/or the intention is to make good contacts with the local population—students then generally progress in different directions depending on their needs.
 Typical students include those buying property overseas, spouses of overseas nationals, people about to set off on that long-awaited world trip, Korean-culture enthusiasts and those who are keen to pass a particular Korean examination.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

-The Korean lessons are also available for 2 or more people studying together (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons).
-All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
-The booking must be made for all participants at the same time.
-Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster Korean Lessons can be run with up to 12 people.
+Two or more people can benefit from studying Korean together as these Korean lessons are also offered to groups (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons).
+Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
+The booking has to be made for all students at the same time.
+Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Korean Lessons can be experienced by up to 12 people.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

 Our native speaker qualified Korean language teachers can train you and your colleagues at your office or home at a time to suit you.
 Classes can be any day of the week (even weekends) in the morning, afternoon or evening.
 In certain circumstances, if your home or office is not available, you can take your classes at the trainer's office.
 Course books are provided.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

-Lessons in Korean are also accessible for two or more people studying in tandem (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons).
-All those involved must have around the same experience of the language, similar needs of areas of proficiency and must be able to meet at the same time and place.
-Bookings must be made for all students at the same time.
-Listen & Learn does not advise classes of more than 6-8 people, though In-Company Taster Korean sessions can be run with as many as 12 people.
+Two or more people can benefit studying Korean together as these Korean lessons are also offered to groups (Two-to-One Korean Lessons or Small Group In-Company Korean Lessons).
+Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
+The booking has to be made for all students simultaneously.
+Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Korean Lessons can be experienced by up to 12 people.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

 From our clients all over the world